Israel–United States relations: George H. W. Bush administration (1989–1993)

 However, unlike earlier American peace efforts, no new aid commitments would be used.
-This was both because President Bush and Secretary Baker felt the coalition victory and increased US prestige would itself induce a new Arab–Israeli dialogue, and because their diplomatic initiative focused on process and procedure rather than on agreements and concessions.
+This was both because President Bush and Secretary Baker felt the coalition victory and increased U.S. prestige would itself induce a new Arab–Israeli dialogue, and because their diplomatic initiative focused on process and procedure rather than on agreements and concessions.
 From Washington's perspective, economic inducements would not be necessary, although these did enter the process when Israel injected them in May.
-Israeli Prime Minister Yitzhak Shamir's request for $10 billion in US loan guarantees added a new dimension to US diplomacy and sparked a political showdown between his government and the Bush administration.
+Israeli prime minister Yitzhak Shamir's request for $10 billion in U.S. loan guarantees added a new dimension to U.S. diplomacy and sparked a political showdown between his government and the Bush administration.

 Bush and Baker were thus instrumental in convening the Madrid peace conference in October 1991 and in persuading all the parties to engage in the subsequent peace negotiations.
 It was reported widely that the Bush Administration did not share an amicable relationship with the Likud government of Yitzhak Shamir.
 However, the Israeli government did win the repeal of United Nations General Assembly Resolution 3379, which equated Zionism with racism.
 After the conference, in December 1991, the UN passed United Nations General Assembly Resolution 46/86; Israel had made revocation of resolution 3379 a condition of its participation in the Madrid peace conference.
-After the Labor party won the 1992 election, US–Israel relations appeared to improve.
+After the Labor Party won the 1992 election, U.S.–Israel relations appeared to improve.
 The Labor coalition approved a partial housing construction freeze in the occupied territories on July 19, something the Shamir government had not done despite Bush Administration appeals for a freeze as a condition for the loan guarantees.